 The United Arab Emirates is a federal state with seven emirates.
 Legislative and executive jurisdiction is divided between the various emirates and the Union.
 The federal government is entrusted with promulgating legislation concerning the principal and central aspects of the Union and each emirate has the authority to enact its own laws and regulations in other matters.
-According to Article 121 of the UAE Constitution (as amended by Constitutional Amendment No. 1 of 2003) employment matters are restricted to the exclusive legislative powers of the Union.
+According to Article 121 of the UAE Constitution (as amended by Constitutional Amendment No. (1) of 2003) employment matters are restricted to the exclusive legislative powers of the Union.

 An exception to the exclusive power to legislate in employment matters, which is also contemplated in Article 121 of the UAE Constitution, are the financial free zones, which are independent jurisdictions and have therefore been granted powers to self-legislate on civil and commercial matters, including employment matters.
-That is the case for the Dubai International Financial Centre (DIFC), which has enacted its own employment law, DIFC Law No. 4 of 2005.
+That is the case for the Dubai International Financial Centre (DIFC), which has enacted its own employment law, DIFC Law No. (4) of 2005 as amended by Employment Law Amendment Law No. (3) of 2012.
 In our chapter we will not cover this law and will focus on the federal regime only.

-The main law governing employment relations in the UAE is Federal Labour Law No. 8 of 1980 (as amended) (the Labour Law).
+The main law governing employment relations in the UAE is Federal Labour Law No. (8) of 1980 (as amended) (the Labour Law).
 There are also several ministerial decrees and orders regulating particular aspects of employment relations, for instance, inspections of workplaces, employment of women and young persons, and health and safety issues.